Mathematics - Year 7

 How can parents/carers support students’ learning?

-- Encourage students to keep up to date with One Note evidence of learning.
+- Encourage students to keep up to date with classwork and homework.

-- Encourage use of the recording facilities at school during lunchtime and after school.
+- Encourage use of the Music Production facilities at school during lunchtime and after school.

-- Regularly listen to different genres of music or watch TV programmes relating to music and recording.
+- Regularly listen to different genres of music or watch TV programmes/YouTube videos and tutorials relating to music and its production.

 What equipment do students need for this subject?